ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

 and appropriately handle cases where a value has been overridden by manual intervention.
 Using subject matter knowledge, the values are calculated externally to the method and then manually input.
-Records using this approach will be mark MC.
+Records using this approach will be mark mc.

 Please see section 8.8 for more details.